micropython/micropython/docs/library/asyncio.rst

     This is a coroutine.

+.. function:: run_server(callback, host, port, backlog=5, taskgroup=None)

+    Start a TCP server on the given *host* and *port*.
+For each incoming, accepted connection, *callback* will be called in a new task with 2 arguments: reader and writer streams for the connection.

+    The new task is started in *taskgroup*.
+An internal taskgroup will be used if none is passed in.

+    This is a coroutine.
+It does not return unless cancelled.

 .. class:: Stream()

     This represents a TCP stream connection.
 To minimise code this class implements both a reader and a writer, and both ``StreamReader`` and ``StreamWriter`` alias to this class.

+    This class should be used as an async context manager.
+Leaving the context will close the connection.

 .. method:: Stream.get_extra_info(v)